vkbo/novelWriter/docs/source/tech_tests.rst

 .. code-block:: console

-   xvfb-run pytest -v --cov=nw --cov-report=html -k testCore
+   xvfb-run pytest -v --cov=novelwriter --cov-report=html -k testCore

 All tests are named in such a way that you can filter them by adding more bits of the test names.
 They all start with the word "test".
 Then comes the group: "Core", "Base", "Dlg", "Tool", or "Gui".